 There are two further decision areas that should be highlighted for this stage.
 The first is that of after-use.
-Whatever the scale of the event there is use of the facilities, equipment and venues after the event has concluded, unless it is temporary.
-Even then a temporary structure may be used or moved on for use elsewhere.
-For major events this may include handing over newly built sports stadia and for locally important events it may be the handing back of the venue to the owners for everyday use.
+Whatever the scale of the event, there is use of the facilities, equipment and venues after the event has concluded, unless it is temporary.
+Even then, a temporary structure may be used or moved on for use elsewhere.
+For example, London 2012 plans to do this with a number of training facilities.
+For major events, this may include handing over newly built sports stadiums and, for locally important events, it may be the handing back of the venue to the owners for everyday use.
 Either way there is a need to consider how this handover will be achieved at this early stage of the planning process.

 The second concerns target markets.
 If it has not already been done as part of the previous stage, it is important to identify who the target customers for the event will be.
-This will include targets of participants or sports competitors as well targets for sponsors, advertisers and ticket sales.
-For instance, the sportsmen and women who take part in the event may or may not bring in revenue in participation or entry fees but they are nevertheless clearly critical.
+This will include targets of participants or sports competitors as well targets for sponsorship, advertising and ticket sales.
+For instance, the sportsmen and women who take part in the event may or may not bring in revenue in participation or entry fees but they are, nevertheless, clearly critical.
 There is no concept without them.
 It is important that they are identified as a realistically achievable target and this is often decided in tandem with all the other considerations above.
 Are the two exhibition tennis players available on the right date, how many ticket buying fans will be able to be seated, what ticket sales price strategy will be appropriate for the audience demographics?
 The answers to these questions can help determine what the event is.

-Whilst the next stage of the planning process is concerned with deciding if and how the concept can run, as long as there is enough flexibility, the concept can be revisited until it is made feasible.
+While the next stage of the planning process is concerned with deciding if and how the concept can run, as long as there is enough flexibility, the concept can be revisited until feasibility is ensured.

 Having determined the objectives at the outset, all of the subsequent stages of the planning process require the implementation of a system of constant alignment with those objectives.
-Whilst not this is simple to achieve in reality, if alignment with all the objectives at every stage of the event planning process is made, the event has to be a success.
-More practically, being aware of the objectives throughout the planning and execution of the event should be considered the best event management practice.
+While it is not simple to achieve, in theory, if alignment with all the objectives at every stage of the event planning process is achieved, then the event has to be a success.
+More practically, best event management practice is where managers are aware of the objectives throughout the planning and execution of the event and identify when and where re-alignment is necessary.